top of page

 • 4 min read

 Saving for a deposit remains one of the biggest challenges for many people looking to buy a home today.
 Rising rents, increasing living costs, and property prices that often grow faster than savings make it difficult to gather a large lump sum.
-Even if your income could comfortably cover mortgage repayments, the lack of a deposit can feel like a barrier that keeps you stuck.
+Even if our income could comfortably cover mortgage repayments, the lack of a deposit can feel like a barrier that keeps us stuck.
 Fortunately, there are mortgage options that allow family support to replace or reduce the need for a traditional deposit.
 In some cases, this can mean borrowing up to 100% of the property price.

 The Challenge of Saving for a Deposit